Charles River Laboratories: Acquisitions

 In 2016, the company announced it was set to acquire WIL Research for approximately $585 million in cash and Blue Stream Laboratories.

 In August 2017, the business announced it would acquire Brains On-Line.

 In January 2018, the company announced it would acquire KWS BioTest for up to £18 million ($24.4 million).
 In February of the same year, Charles River announced it would acquire MPI Research for approximately $800 million in cash.
 The transaction was completed on April 3, 2018.

 In February 2019, the company announced it would acquire Citoxlab for €448 million in cash (approximately $500 million), including the former acquisitions of the French company, AccelLAB, Atlanbio and Solvo Biotechnology.
 The transaction was completed on April 29.
 In December of the same year the business announced it would acquire HemaCare for approximately $380 million in cash.

 In August 2020, the company announced it would acquire Cellero for $38 million in cash.

 In January 2021, the company announced it would acquire Distributed Bio, Inc., an antibody discovery business.

 In February 2021, Charles River announced it would acquire Cognate BioServices, Inc. for $875 million.

 In March 2021, Charles River announced the acquisition of Retrogenix for $48 million.

 In May 2021, Charles River announced the acquisition of Vigene Biosciences, a gene therapy contract development and manufacturing organization (CDMO), for $292.5 million.

-In October 2021, a Japanese subsidiary of Charles River was acquired by Jackson Laboratory for $63M USD.
+In October 2021, a Japanese subsidiary of Charles River was acquired by Jackson Laboratory for $63M.

 In April 2022, the company announced it would acquire Explora BioLabs.